Jennifer Rosales

-Amateur career
+Early life and amateur career

-Born in Manila, Rosales won the Philippine Ladies Amateur Golf Championship five times in a row from 1994 to 1998.
+In 1978, Rosales was born in Manila.
+She won the Philippine Ladies Amateur Golf Championship five times in a row from 1994 to 1998.

 She attended the University of Southern California in Los Angeles and won the 1998 NCAA Championship as a freshman in 1998.
 Rosales also won the Golf World/Palmetto Dunes Collegiate Invitational, and was named first team All-American for 1998-1999, her sophomore year with the Trojans.

 Professional career

 Rosales at the 2008 LPGA Championship.

-Rosales gained exempt status for the LPGA Tour for the 2000 season by finishing tied for seventh at the LPGA Final Qualifying Tournament in October 1999.
+In 1999, Rosales gained exempt status for the LPGA Tour for the 2000 season by finishing tied for seventh at the LPGA Final Qualifying Tournament.
 She became the first golfer from the Philippines to win on the LPGA Tour at the Chick-fil-A Charity Championship in 2004.
 Rosales gained her second win at the first official tournament of the 2005 season, the SBS Open at Turtle Bay in Hawaii.

 In 2005, Rosales teamed with Dorothy Delasin to represent the Philippines in the inaugural Women's World Cup of Golf, where they finished second.
 She played with Ana Larraneta in the 2006 event, and was part of Team Asia at the Lexus Cup in 2005 and 2006.